street food in Delhi

 I always bring my visitors to Jain Coffee House for fruit and paneer sandwiches, Hira Lal Chaat Corner for delicious kuliya (fruit) chaat and Kuremal Mohan Lal Kulfi Wala for natural fruit kulfi frozen in whole fruits.
 But you can eat anywhere in Chawri Bazaar if you follow these tips on how to eat local and stay healthy.
 The variety and abundance of local food is incredible.

-To reach Chawri Bazaar by metro, take the Yellow line to Chawri Bazaar station, exit Gate 2.
+To reach Chawri Bazaar use the Delhi metro, take the Yellow line to Chawri Bazaar station, exit Gate 2.

 Amar Colony Market

 This is my favourite market in Delhi for street food.
-It’s not as well known as neighbouring Central Market Lajpat Nagar but the food stalls here are outstanding.
-Like all Delhi markets, it gets busy in the evening, so if crowds are not your thing, go in the afernoon.
+It’s not as well known as neighbouring Central Market Lajpat Nagar, but the food stalls here are outstanding.
+Like all Delhi markets, it gets busy in the evening, so if crowds are not your thing, go in the afternoon.

 While the market itself is open from 10:00 am onwards, the food stalls open between noon and 1:00 pm.
 The market is closed on Monday but most of the food stalls are open.